 2. Mary's prayer of praise is included in the Roman Breviary, daily chanted at Vespers (public evening prayer), and is also solemnly recited in the private evening prayers of Christians from the Liturgy of the Hours and on other occasions.

 4. Eusebius (d.
-339/340), Bishop of Caesarea in the Holy Land.
+339/340) was Bishop of Caesarea in the Holy Land.
 Caesarea was the administrative capital of the Roman province and was the site of the most ancient Christian library.
-Using the resources of this ancient library, and the first recorded histories of the Church, Eusebius wrote a comprehensive history of the Church which is a principle source for most scholars today.
+Using the resources of this ancient library and the first recorded histories of the Church, Bishop Eusebius wrote a comprehensive history of the Church which is a principle source for most scholars today.
 In his history, Euseibus recorded that Matthew's Gospel was first Gospel and that it was written down in Hebrew.
-Quoting from an earlier document written by St. Clement, Bishop of Rome (d.)
-For Matthew, who had at first preached to the Hebrews, when he was about to go to other peoples, committed his Gospel to writing in his native tongue...
+Quoting from an earlier document written by St. Clement, Bishop of Rome (martyred 99 AD), he wrote: For Matthew, who had at first preached to the Hebrews, when he was about to go to other peoples, committed his Gospel to writing in his native tongue...
 (Eusebius, Church History, Book III.24.6).
-In another section, quoting from St. Irenaeus, Bishop of Lyons: Matthew published his Gospel among the Hebrews in their own language, while Peter and Paul were preaching and founding the church in Rome (Euseibus, Church History, Book V.8.2).
+In another section, quoting from St. Irenaeus, Bishop of Lyons (martyred c.
+200 AD): Matthew published his Gospel among the Hebrews in their own language, while Peter and Paul were preaching and founding the Church in Rome (Euseibus, Church History, Book V.8.2).

-5. This scholar does not believe that the community at Qumran was composed of Essenes.
-In all their secular documents, they never refer to themselves as Essenes.
+5. It was once believed that the community at Qumran was composed of a group known as Essenes.
+This theory is no longer widely held.
+In all their secular documents, they never refer to themselves as "Essenes."
 Instead they only identify themselves as "the sons of Zadok."